Chestnut Yule Log

 Chestnut Chantilly

-• Beat together heavy cream and chestnut cream to medium peaks.
+- For the chestnut Chantilly, whip the heavy cream and chestnut cream together to medium peaks.

 Ready to discover this recipe?
 You're only 1 step away.